zsiki/Find-GCP/README.md

 Marker detection is not perfect, there may be false pozitive matches and some markers couldn't be detected.
 Please use *gcp_check.py* utility to make a quick visual check.
-The smaller the internal matrix of ArUco marker the higher the chance for false matches.
+The smaller the internal matrix of ArUco marker the higher the chance for false matche.

 ![false_match](https://raw.githubusercontent.com/zsiki/Find-GCP/master/samples/false_match.png)